tiangolo/uvicorn-gunicorn-docker/README.md

 That way, you get the best of concurrency and parallelism in simple deployments.

-That way, you get the best of concurrency and parallelism.

 ### `tiangolo/uvicorn-gunicorn`

 This image will set a sensible configuration based on the server it is running on (the amount of CPU cores available) without making sacrifices.